akuklev/HOCC/README.md

 The large body of theoretical work outlined in this summary addresses all critical expressivity shortcomings of type theories known to the author.
-Higher Observational Construction Calculus presented in this summary three anticipated directions for further generalisation:
+Higher Observational Construction Calculus presented in this summary three anticipated directions for further generalization:
 * [Directed higher inductive types](https://hott-uf.github.io/2022/HoTTUF_2022_paper_11.pdf)
 which would make each type an ω-category rather than an ∞-groupoid and each universe an ω-cosmos rather than an ∞-topos, presumably an ω-variant of virtual equipments with extra structure.
-* Linear dependent types making the system capable of expressing [concurrency, quantum computations and entanglement](./lin-types).
+* Linear dependent types which make the system capable of expressing [concurrency, quantum computations and entanglement](./lin-types).
-* Resource-aware (hopefully non-Gödelian) variant of the theory, where strictly increasing functions can be only shown to exist conditionally on availability of enough “computational budget”.
+* Resource-aware (hopefully non-Gödelian) variant of the theory, where strictly increasing functions can be only shown to exist conditionally on the availability of enough “computational budget”.

-While importaint in their own right, these extensions seem irrelevant to the purpose of the project in the next decade.
-On the other hand, practical convenience of proof assistants critically depents on several other refinements of the foundational system, including support for algebraic ornaments [Dagand-McBride2013] necessary for code reusability and composability, and a tractable approach to implicit conversions and subset types.
+While important in their own right, these extensions are not directly relevant to the purpose of the project.
+On the other hand, the practical convenience of proof assistants critically depends on several other refinements of the foundational system, including support for algebraic ornaments [Dagand-McBride2013] necessary for code reusability and composability, and a tractable approach to implicit conversions and subset types.

-There are also more practical issues, the author and his colleagues were also working on, including robust management of typeclasses (Arend and Scala3 provide almost satisfactory solutions in our opition), and a rich, extensible and versatile syntax ([view pdf](https://github.com/akuklev/akuklev/blob/master/Sketch_for_a_Common_Syntax%20(1).pdf)).
+There are also more practical issues, the author and his colleagues were also working on, including robust management of type classes (Arend and Scala3 provide almost satisfactory solutions), and a rich, extensible, and versatile syntax ([view pdf](https://github.com/akuklev/akuklev/blob/master/Sketch_for_a_Common_Syntax%20(1).pdf)).
-Together these solutions should provide a stable basis for future proof assistants.
+Together these solutions should provide a stable basis for the future proof assistants.

-There is a plenty of work to do, but the goal of a satisfying general purpose proof assistant is within sight.
+There is plenty of work to do, but the goal of a satisfying general-purpose proof assistant is within sight.

 <!--